yaqwsx/PcbDraw/README.md

 This small Python script takes a KiCAD board (.kicad_pcb file) and produces a 2D nice looking drawing of the board as an SVG file.
 This allows you to quickly and automatically create awesome pinout diagrams for your project.
-These diagrams are much easier to read than a labeled photo of physical board or an actual KiCAD design.
+These diagrams are much easier to read than a labeled photo of a physical board or an actual KiCAD design.

 You and your users will love them!